hydrabus/hydrafw/README.md

 ###To build hydrafw firmware (with mingw or cygwin):
-The firmware is set up for compilation with the GCC toolchain GNU_ARM_4_7_2013q3 available here: https://launchpad.net/gcc-arm-embedded/+milestone/4.7-2013-q3-update
+The firmware is set up for compilation with the GCC toolchain GNU_ARM_4_7_2013q3 available here: https://launchpad.net/gcc-arm-embedded/+milestone/4.7-2013-q3-update MinGW (http://www.mingw.org) is required (or Cygwin) including make and python 2.x to build all.

     cd in root directory(which contains directories common, fatfs, hydrabus, hydranfc ...) make clean